madhankumar866/Mk_docs/docs/argo-workflow/int-prep.md

 ### Describe how you collaborated with developers or SREs to improve deployment workflows.

 ### Have you ever migrated a team from traditional CI/CD to GitOps?

+key components of an ArgoCD Application resource?

+ApplicationSet in ArgoCD?
+health checks in ArgoCD?
+purpose of the argocd-cm ConfigMap? handle secrets in ArgoCD?

+In this you will be central to our efforts in moving Workday deployment to a git-ops driven Argo Workflow / Argo CD based tooling.
+You will be responsible for designing, implementing, and supporting our deployment tooling, using tools like ArgoCD, Argo Workflows, Grafana and many others.
+You will work closely with SRE, Operations, and service teams to ensure smooth and reliable deployments of our applications

+Responsibilities:

+Design, develop, and maintain GitOps driven deployment tooling using ArgoCD and Argo Workflows.

+Find opportunities to automate operations in Workdays public cloud (AWS/GCP) Kubernetes environments, including resource definitions and configurations.

+Automate the build, test, and deployment processes for our teams software artifacts.

+Collaborate with service teams to integrate their applications into the GitOps workflow.

+Triage and resolve deployment issues, ensuring high availability and reliability of our environments.

+Monitor and optimize the performance of our deployment tooling.

+Implement and maintain security methodologies within the deployment tooling.

+Improve the operational posture of our SRE and operations teams through use of enhanced observability available through CNCF tooling.

+Document and maintain our deployment processes and procedures.

+Stay up-to-date with the latest technologies and trends in GitOps and Kubernetes.

+Participate in code reviews and contribute to the improvement of our development practices.

+About You

+Required Skills and Experience:

+BSc, MSc or equivalent experience in Computer Science or related field and 4+ years industry experience

+Proven experience with GitOps or equivalent experience.

+Strong understanding of Kubernetes and its core concepts (Pods, Deployments, Services, etc.).

+Hands-on experience with ArgoCD and Argo Workflows.

+Proficiency in using Git and Git workflows.

+Experience with CI/CD tools and methodologies.

+Familiarity with containerization technologies (Docker).

+Experience with scripting languages (e.g., Ruby, Groovy, Python).

+Strong problem-solving skills.

+Excellent communication and collaboration skills.

+Preferred Skills and Experience:

+Knowledge of monitoring and logging tools (e.g., Prometheus, Grafana, ELK stack).

+Experience with cloud platforms (e.g., AWS, GCP, Azure).

+Understanding of security methodologies in a cloud-native environment.

+write a argocd yaml, app,manifest workflow yaml dag docker file python for loops,if else, kuberenetes basic, resources def and configuration linux grafana sanity checks aws &

+Argo
+[ write an argocd ]